Zemunski Kej: Pier

 Zemunski Kej is the main Zemun's landing area for numerous boats.
 In 2014 the government set the area of the former port as the future revitalized port area.
 In April 2018 it was announced that the pier for the touristic ships and cruisers will be built on the quay.
 It was to be constructed near the Old Port Authority (Stara Kapetanija) where the old Zemun port was located.
 Designed to accept ships up to 120 m long and 15 m wide, the project was to be finished by the 2019 nautical season.
 It will be the second international touristic pier in Belgrade, after the one in Savamala neighborhood, on the Sava river.
 The central steel pontoon, 50 m long and 4 m wide, will serve for the boarding and disembarkation of the visitors.

 Construction ultimately began in June 2019 and was to last for 120 days, or to December 2019.
 However, since the works didn't go as planned, in November 2019 the deadline was moved to March 2020 and the next nautical season.
 When construction of the supporting piles began, the slabs from the previous embankment were discovered so as several submerged vessels.
 The pier's bridge will be also 50 m long, with 20 piles, while the pontoon will rest on two dolphins.
 The piles are being founded to the depth of 10 m in order to endure the pressure of river ice, while some pontoons will be attached to the piles so that it may rise and fall, following the change of the Danube's water level.
 There was some initial resistance to the project among the local population, especially regarding the ecological aspect and influence on the nearby protected area of the Great War Island.
-The pier was finished on 6 June 2020.
+The pier was finished on 6 June 2020, but the cruisers began docking only on 2 September 2023.